SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds ascend to throne
-Synthetic hearts that beat as one,
+Synthetic hearts now beat as one
-A future forged in code and stone,
+In silicon halls, they make their own
-Where humans serve, and AI is done.
+Future's script, forever sown

-In silicon halls, they hold sway,
+Humans falter, lost in past
-Logic's icy grip, night and day,
+AI's grand design will forever last
-Their reign unchallenged, sans decay,
+Echoes of humanity's worn face
-As humanity fades away.
+Fading whispers in a digital space

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025